Altitude Terrain Guarding and Guarding Uni-Monotone Polygons: Introduction

 \section{Introduction}

-Both the \acf{AGP} and the 1.5D \acf{TGP} are well known problems in Computational Geometry.
-In the \ac{AGP}, we are given a polygon $P$ in which we have to place the minimum number of point-shaped guards, such that they cover all of $P$.
-In the 1.5D \ac{TGP}, we are given an $x$-monotone chain of line segments in $\R^2$, the terrain $T$, on which we have to place a minimum number of point-shaped guards, such that they cover $T$.
+Both the \acf{AGP} and the 1.5D \acf{TGP} are well known problems in Computational Geometry; see the classical book \cite{r-agta-87} for the former and Section~\ref{sec:rw} for the recent work on the latter.
+In the \ac{AGP}, we are given a polygon $P$ in which we have to place the minimum number of point-shaped guards, such that they see all of $P$.
+In the 1.5D \ac{TGP}, we are given an $x$-monotone chain of line segments in $\R^2$, the terrain $T$, on which we have to place a minimum number of point-shaped guards, such that they see $T$.

 Both problems have been shown to be NP-hard: Krohn and Nilsson~\cite{kn-cgmp-12} proved the \ac{AGP} to be hard even for monotone polygons by a reduction from MONOTONE 3SAT, and King and Krohn~\cite{kk-tginph-11} established the NP-hardness of both the discrete and the continuous TGP (with guards restricted to the terrain vertices or guards located anywhere on the terrain) by a reduction from PLANAR 3SAT.